rail-berkeley/rlkit/README.md

 python rllab/viskit/frontend.py LOCAL_LOG_DIR/<exp_prefix>/
 ```

+## Algorithm-Specific Comments
+### SAC
+The SAC implementation provided here only uses Gaussian policy, rather than a Gaussian mixture model, as described in the original SAC paper.

-## Credit
+## Credits
 A lot of the coding infrastructure is based on [rllab](https://github.com/rll/rllab).
-Also, the serialization and logger code are basically a carbon copy.
+The serialization and logger code are basically a carbon copy of the rllab versions.